Weighted moving average

 The following indicator - Weighted Moving Average - is on today's agenda.

-The thing is, that the simple moving average may show a trend well, but still somehow delayed by unexpected turns.
-It is clear that it will be delayed by its definition, but people still wanted the mean to quickly respond to the changes of the current situation.
+The thing is that the simple moving average may show a trend well but is still somehow delayed after unexpected turns.
+Its definition will delay it, but people still wanted to respond to the current situation changes quickly.
 So they came up with a weighted moving average.

-The idea is simple - when calculating the average, the last candles must have more weight, ie, exert a greater influence on the result.
-In the simple moving average contribution of each candle is the same, in еру weighted moving average it is proportional to the proximity to the current point of time.
+When calculating the average, the idea is simple: the last candles must have more weight, i.e., exert a greater influence on the result.
+The simple moving average contribution of each candle is the same; in еру weighted moving average, it is proportional to the proximity to the current point of time.
 The most recent, current candle has the greatest weight.